Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Flowering azalea shrubs include small cultivars that will give stunning color to any landscaped garden

-Dwarf azaleas are small flowering shrubs, blossoming with yellow, red, purple, and pink flowers.
+Dwarf azaleas are small flowering shrubs that blossom with yellow, red, purple, and pink flowers in spring or summer.
 Small azalea shrubs are ideal for adding a splash of color to compact garden landscapes.
 The ornamental shrubs grow 2 to 6 ft.
 (0.6 – 1.8 m) tall and wide.
-The shrubs have an attractive rounded shape, showy flowers, and deep red fall color.
+The shrubs have an attractive rounded shape, showy flowers, and a deep red fall color.

 Depending on the species, azaleas thrive well in full sun in USDA zones 3 to 9.
 The compact, bushy plants are easy to grow and require little maintenance.
 If you choose the dwarf varieties, they will retain their short stature and spread without pruning or maintenance.